-At 31 December 2015, certain lawsuits and proceedings were ongoing involving the CaixaBank Group arising from the ordinary course of its operations.
-The CaixaBank Group's legal advisers and directors consider that the outcome of such lawsuits and proceedings will not have a material effect on equity in the years in which they are settled.
+As of 31 December 2016, certain lawsuits and proceedings arising from the ordinary course of the Group's operations were ongoing.
+Its legal advisers and directors consider that the outcome of such lawsuits and proceedings will not have a material effect on equity in the years in which they are settled.

-CaixaBank maintains provisions covering the obligations that may arise from such ongoing lawsuits totalling $\notin$ 216 million as of 31 December 2015.
+The Group maintains provisions covering the obligations that may arise from such ongoing lawsuits totalling €344 million as of 31 December 2016.
 These provisions mainly relate to different litigations which unit value is not material.
 However, given the nature of these obligations, the expected timing of these economic outflows, if any, is uncertain.

 Additionally, there is an ongoing legal procedure to exercise a class action, subject to appeal, regarding the application of interest rate floor clauses on certain mortgages provided by CaixaBank.
-On 7 April 2016, a ruling was passed in the aforementioned proceedings declaring such interest rate floor clauses, contained in the general conditions of signed mortgage contracts with customers, null and void due to a lack of transparency, and by which banks must (i) eliminate the abovementioned clauses of the contracts, (ii) cease using them in a non-transparent way, and (iii) reimburse affected consumers for amounts that they overpaid under clauses declared void from the date of publication of the judgment of the Supreme Court on 9 May 2013, together with any interests according with applicable law.
-During 2015 the Group removed these interest rate floor clauses and proceeded to record a provision of approximately €500 million for the expected cost of returning the amounts received from May 2013 until such removal.
-This judgment is not final, as it has been appealed by various parties.
-In its appeal, the consumer association ADICAE is requesting that the reimbursement of amounts is not limited to those charged from 9 May 2013 but that it extends in each case to the date when the mortgage was granted.
+On 7 April 2016, a ruling was passed in the aforementioned proceedings declaring such interest rate floor clauses, contained in the general conditions of signed mortgage contracts with customers, null and void due to a lack of transparency, and by which banks must (i) eliminate the abovementioned clauses of the contracts, (ii) cease using them in a non-transparent way, and (iii) reimburse affected consumers for amounts that they overpaid under clauses declared void from the date of publication of the judgment of the Supreme Court on 9 May 2013, together with any interests in accordance with applicable law.

+As of the date of this Base Prospectus, this judgment is not final, as it was appealed by various parties.
+In its appeal, the consumer association ADICAE (Asociación de Usuarios de Bancos, Cajas y Seguros) is requesting that the reimbursement of amounts is not limited to those charged from 9 May 2013 but that it extends in each case to the date when the mortgage was granted.
+The Public Prosecutor (Ministerio Fiscal) opposed this request (unless the European Court of Justice rules otherwise).
+For the Group, the full retroactive reimbursement in relation to floor clauses means a total exposure of approximately €1.25 billion, including all items (cancelled transactions, non-performing transactions and legal interest).